amarig7238/sep10-freedom-project/blog/entry05.md

 ## How I learned my tool & what I tried to make

 Learning my tool was too hard since the tool isn't super complicated to grasp.
-I used tutorial videos that i would try to find on youtube anytime i was stuck on a peice of code.
-They were helpful for everytime I was tinkering or learning on my own.
-As I am going through the video and messing around with animations in [jsbin](https://jsbin.com/dahicidebo/edit?html,css,output), when I use one's that are more than one word they wont work.
-I then looked back at the website where they hold all the animations ans see that animations like jack in the box are supposed to be written like jackInTheBox with a capital at the beggining of everyword.
-While i was tinkering with my tool further I used the [animate.css](https://animate.style/) website to explore my tool further and see what else I can do to better my understanding.
-This website gave a couple tutorials on how to use different layouts.
-As I am using the kayframes for some reason the animation wasnt doing anything until I realized I had the wrong animations matching eachother so once I fixed it the animation worked.
+I used tutorial videos that I would try to find on YouTube anytime I was stuck on a piece of code.
+They were helpful for every time I was tinkering or learning on my own.
+As I am going through the video and messing around with animations in [jsbin](https://jsbin.com/dahicidebo/edit?html,css,output), when I use ones that are more than one word they won't work.
+I then looked back at the website where they hold all the animations and saw that animations like Jack in the box are supposed to be written like jackInTheBox with a capital letter at the beginning of every word except jack.
+While I was tinkering with my tool further I used the [animate.css](https://animate.style/) website to explore my tool further and see what else I can do to better my understanding.
+This website gave a couple of tutorials on how to use different layouts.
+As I was using the keyframes for some reason the animation wasn't doing anything until I realized I had the wrong animations matching each other so once I fixed it the animation worked.
 I tried these classes called delay classes.
-These are used to add delays directly on the element's class attribute.
+These are used to add delays directly to the element's class attribute.
 These can make an animation slower or faster.
-When i was using them i kept increasing the number but at some point it just stoped.
-I then realized there was a cap on how big the delay number can be.
+When I was using them I kept increasing the number but at some point, it just stopped.
+I then realized there was a cap on how big the delay number could be.

 [Previous](entry04.md) | [Next](entry06.md)